yaya1426/creatopy-remote-demo/README.md

 # creatopy-remote-demo

 Remote demo project using React.js, Sequelize, GraphQL, and Redux

 ## Summary

 This repo is composed of 2 projects:

 - Backend (Nest.js: GraphQL / Apollo Server / Sequelize)
 - Frontend (CRA: React.js / Redux Toolkit)

 Both of the projects were created with Typescript.

+> Frontend
-The frontend is built using create-react-app boilerplate with (redux-typescript) template by running this command:
+Built using create-react-app boilerplate with (redux-typescript) template by running this command:
-`npx create-react-app my-app --template redux-typescript`
+`npx create-react-app frontend --template redux-typescript`

+> Backend
+Built using Nest.js boilerplate by running
+`nest new backend`

 ### Running the app

 #### Backend

 ```bash
 # development
 $ npm run start